axone-protocol/cosmos-extractor/README.md

 ## Purpose

-This CLI tool offers a straightforward way to extract diverse data from Cosmos chains using the application file store.

-Initially developed for Axone’s internal needs, it provides a versatile foundation for addressing various data extraction requirements.
+`cosmos-extractor` is a simple CLI tool designed to extract (dump) different types of data from [Cosmos](https://cosmos.network/) chain snapshots.
+Originally built for [Axone](https://axone.xyz)’s internal needs, it’s open for anyone who wants to dig into Cosmos-based blockchains.

 ## Features